T4lith4/CansAddict/README.md

 # CansAddict
-This is a website I build for a fictitious business which sells studio headphones.
-JS enables the shopping cart to calculate prices
+This is one of the capstone projects which I completed through Hyperion Dev.
+I built a website for a fictitious business which sells studio headphones.
+I used HTML,Javascript and CSS for this project.